mozilla-services/docs/source/token/apis.rst

     This API returns several values in a json mapping:

-    - **id** -- a signed authorization token, containing the user's id for hthe application and the node.
+    - **id** -- a signed authorization token, containing the user's id for the application and the node.
     - **secret** -- a secret derived from the shared secret
-    - **uid** -- the user id for this servic
+    - **uid** -- the user id for this service
     - **api_endpoint** -- the root URL for the user for the service.

     Example::